-If your tenant will be receiving housing benefit to help with housing costs, you should discuss how you would like this to be paid.
-The tenant can request that the Housing Executive pay the housing benefit directly to you, the landlord.
+If your tenant will be receiving benefits to help with housing costs, you should discuss how you would like this to be paid.
+The tenant can request that the benefit is paid directly to you, the landlord.

-If there is a shortfall between the amount of housing benefit that the Housing Executive will pay and the amount of rent that the tenant is contracted to pay, you should check how the tenant is going to pay the shortfall.
+If there is a shortfall between the amount of benefit that the tenant receives and the amount of rent that the tenant is contracted to pay, you should check how the tenant is going to pay the shortfall.
 All rental payments should be added to the tenant's rent book and receipts given for any cash or cheque payments made.

 Your tenants should be given copies of the Energy Performance Certificate for the property and a copy of the Gas Safety Certificate for any gas appliances.
-If your property is a HMO you should also provide tenants with a copy of your NICEIC electrical safety certificate or building control approval if the property is less than 5 years old.
+If your property is a HMO you will need to provide extra information.

 Utilities and services information